 Our Office has long strived to serve all residents and communities in Seattle by partnering with arts and culture, heritage, and arts service organizations of all sizes and disciplines.
-And in order to create a more inclusive, vibrant and sustainable cultural sector, plus relevant arts opportunities for all the people who live in, work and visit Seattle, we prioritize support for partners that value, implement and uphold inclusive practices through a racial equity lens.
+And in order to create a more inclusive, vibrant and sustainable cultural sector, plus relevant arts opportunities for all the people who live in, work and visit Seattle, we prioritize support for partners that aim to be antiracist organizations and value, implement and uphold inclusive practices through a lens of equity.

-Organizations are reviewed by a peer panel on public impact, artistic merit, inclusive practices and organizational strength.
+Organizations are reviewed by a peer panel on public impact through inclusive practices, artistic merit, and organizational strength.

 Cultural Partnerships and Grants Manager

-To apply for Civic Partner support, an organization must have its primary location in Seattle and have:
+To apply for Civic Partners support, an organization must have its primary location in Seattle and have:

 - a mission and programs centered on arts and culture or the histories of Seattle's peoples and places;